What is User-Generated Content?

 - User-generated content is any type of content (such as blog posts, social media posts, videos, podcast episodes, articles, and downloadables) created by users or consumers of a system, product, or service and distributed publicly for mass consumption.

 - User-generated content is a powerful driver for positive brand promotion because people listen to those who they know, like, and trust.
+This is why becoming an influencer on something like Instagram is such lucrative business, and the easiest way to grow your instagram follower count is to use something like Social Follow which will increase exposure.
 When fans create their own content to rave about a brand, the impact can be extraordinarily wide-reaching.

 - User-generated content can save companies millions of dollars on traditional advertising and marketing thanks to its trustworthiness and viral content marketing effects.